madskjeldgaard/vim-norns/README.md

 github.com/davidgranstrom/scnvim

 ## Dependencies
-The plugin was made for NVIM but may work in Vim, I dunno.
+The plugin was made for NVIM

 Unfortunately, this plugin has a lot of dependencies: